 .webp)

 Efficient storage starts with planning how groceries move from shopping bag to shelf.
-Smart zoning, vertical systems, and pull-out drawers ensure every inch of cabinetry is used.
+Smart zoning, vertical systems, and pull-out storage ensure every inch of cabinetry is used.

 Add Activity Zones You’ll Actually Use